DylanCheetah/simple-todo/lessons/Lesson 08.md

 {% endblock %}
 ```

-`{% for todo_list in todo_lists %}` is used to iterate over the `todo_lists` context variable. `{% empty %}` is used to define content to be displayed when the length of the object list is 0. `{% endfor %}` is used to end the for loop.
+`{% for todo_list in page_obj %}` is used to iterate over the `page_obj` context variable. `{% empty %}` is used to define content to be displayed when the length of the page object is 0. `{% endfor %}` is used to end the for loop.
 Notice that we can use the `if`, `else`, and `endif` Django tags to render different blocks of HTML depending on the value of context variables.
 For now we will leave the href for each todo list and its delete button blank.
 Create `simple_todo/todo_list/forms.py` with the following content:
 ```python
 from django import forms